Skip to content

 bash

-# Check if there are pending changes
+# Check for pending changes

-pending=$(noorm --json change | jq '[.[] | select(.status == "pending")] | length')
+pending=$(noorm --json change list | jq '[.[] | select(.status == "pending")] | length')

 if [ "$pending" -gt 0 ]; then